madrisan/nagios-plugins-linux/README.md

 in the root source folder.
 The building process requires the _Docker_ software containerization platform running on your system, and an internet connection to download the Docker images of the operating systems you want to build the packages for.

-On *Fedora* you can use the native *Podman* pod manager along with the Docker CLI emulation script:
+On *Fedora* (and all the distributions shipping *Podman*) you can use the native *Podman* pod manager along with the Docker CLI emulation script:

     sudo install dnf podman podman-docker